pmean/build-website/text/99/grants.md

 Use tables, numbered lists and/or bullets to highlight key information.

-Don\'t cram.
+Don't cram.
 Cramming is the enemy of skimming.
 I understand that the temptation to cram is strong.
 You want to fit in a bit of extra information.
 So you lower the font size from 12 points to 11.5 and then
 11. You fiddle with the margins.
 You move some required information into the appendix.
 You combine short paragraphs into long paragraphs.
 You take out a blank line here and a blank line there.
 You take out some of the subheadings.
 And you end up with a proposal that is dense.
-You\'re proud of yourself because you got an extra 2,000 words into your proposal.
-Don\'t be so proud.
-In order to squeeze in a few things, you\'ve aggravated the people who will decide the fate of your proposal.
+You're proud of yourself because you got an extra 2,000 words into your proposal.
+Don't be so proud.
+In order to squeeze in a few things, you've aggravated the people who will decide the fate of your proposal.

 **Simple**.

-Don\'t assume that the reviewer knows as much about your area of research as you do. **Avoid jargon and minimize the number of acronyms that you use**.
+Don't assume that the reviewer knows as much about your area of research as you do. **Avoid jargon and minimize the number of acronyms that you use**.
 If you have to use acronyms, be sure to define them at their first appearance.
 Also, keep the acronyms out of your abstract and out of your research hypotheses.
-If you can\'t avoid using a large number of acronyms, put in a table that lists all of them.
+If you can't avoid using a large number of acronyms, put in a table that lists all of them.

 You should adopt a **tutorial approach to the new and unusual aspects of your research**.
 Take advantage of any analogies about your work.
 Although it may appear as oversimplification, you should remember that **no one understands your research as well as you do**.
-If your reviewers don\'t uderstand your research, they will have a hard time supporting it.
-We all have a tendency to mistrust those things that we don\'t understand.
+If your reviewers don't uderstand your research, they will have a hard time supporting it.
+We all have a tendency to mistrust those things that we don't understand.
 Make sure your reviewers understand your science.

 Your writing style can also help simplify your proposal. **Use short sentences**.
-You should, for example, split any sentence into two or more sentences whenever you see the word \"and\" appearing more than once. **Also use short paragraphs**.
+You should, for example, split any sentence into two or more sentences whenever you see the word "and" appearing more than once. **Also use short paragraphs**.
 Not only does this improve skimmability (see above), it also makes it easier for the reviewer to stay on track. **Keep your nouns and verbs close to one another**.
 A